robertorcosta/azure-docs.pt-br/articles/storage/files/storage-files-identity-auth-active-directory-enable.md

 Select-AzSubscription -SubscriptionId "<your-subscription-id-here>"

 # Register the target storage account with your active directory environment under the target OU (for example: specify the OU with Name as "UserAccounts" or DistinguishedName as "OU=UserAccounts,DC=CONTOSO,DC=COM").
 # You can use to this PowerShell cmdlet: Get-ADOrganizationalUnit to find the Name and DistinguishedName of your target OU.
 If you are using the OU Name, specify it with -OrganizationalUnitName as shown below.
 If you are using the OU DistinguishedName, you can set it with -OrganizationalUnitDistinguishedName.
+You can choose to provide one of the two names to specify the target OU.
 # You can choose to create the identity that represents the storage account as either a Service Logon Account or Computer Account, depends on the AD permission you have and preference.
 Join-AzStorageAccountForAuth `
         -ResourceGroupName "<resource-group-name-here>" `
         -Name "<storage-account-name-here>" `
         -DomainAccountType "ComputerAccount" `
-        -OrganizationalUnitName "<ou-name-here>"
+        -OrganizationalUnitName "<ou-name-here>" or -OrganizationalUnitDistinguishedName "<ou-distinguishedname-here>"
 ```

 A descrição a seguir resume `Join-AzStorageAccountForAuth` todas as ações realizadas quando o cmdlet é executado.
 Você pode executar essas etapas manualmente, se preferir não usar o comando:

 > [!NOTE]
-> Se você já executou o `Join-AzStorageAccountForAuth` script acima com sucesso, vá para a próxima seção "3.
-Confirme se o recurso está ativado".
+> Se você já executou o `Join-AzStorageAccountForAuth` script acima com sucesso, vá para a próxima seção "1.3 Confirme que o recurso está ativado".
 Você não precisa realizar as operações abaixo novamente.

 #### <a name="a-checking-environment"></a>a.
 Ambiente de verificação